When considering changing Medigap plans, there are a few things you should know before you leap for change.

-If you are enrolled in Medicare and you are thinking of changing to a different plan to reduce the monthly premiums or to take advantage of different benefits available to you, contact one of our insurance experts to talk about your options.
+If you’re enrolled in Medicare and thinking of changing plans, contact one of our insurance experts to talk about your options.

 You can always change your plan.
 Recipients are never locked in for a certain amount of time.
 But if you do change it, you could face some restrictions that didn’t apply when you originally signed up.

 Can I Change Medicare Supplement Plans?